-Magnificent Djerdap gorge, better known as Iron Gates, is the longest and deepest mountain in Europe
+Magnificent Djerdap Gorge, better known as the Iron Gates is the longest and the deepest gorge in Europe

 The Danube in the Celtic language means river or water.
 It is not known when the first wave of the Panonian Sea began to deepen the massifs between the Balkans and the Carpathians, opening the Iron Gates and creating today's Djerdap.
 To this wondrous nature, the Persians gave the name Girdap or vortex.
 Roman soldiers, according to the order of Emperor Trajan, crossed the path through the Djerdap walls.
 It had a great strategic and economic significance for the Roman Empire.

 The Djerdap National Park (the Iron Gates) lies in eastern Serbia, on the border with Romania.
 The magnificent gorge, better known as the Iron Gates, is the longest and deepest in Europe.
 It stretches for a distance of about 100 km.
 It is composed of a whole series of gorges: Golubac, Gospodin Vir, Kazan, and Sip, separated by three valleys.

 Djerdap as a natural fortification abounds in historical and cultural sites, some of which were inundated when the Djerdap Dam was constructed.
 Others, such as the Lepenski Vir archaeological site and the Trajan's Table were relocated.